Flood Advisory issued for Morris by NWS - News Break

 Flood Advisory issued for Morris by NWS

-Effective: 2021-07-12 20:37:00 EDT Expires: 2021-07-13 08:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Be especially cautious at night when it is harder to recognize the dangers of flooding.
-Please report observed flooding to local emergency services or law enforcement and request they pass this information to the National Weather Service when you can do so safely.
-Target Area: Morris The National Weather Service in Mount Holly has issued a * Flood Advisory for North Central Morris County in northern New Jersey * Until 145 AM EDT. * At 1034 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
+Effective: 2021-07-12 15:30:00 EDT Expires: 2021-07-12 23:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Be aware of your surroundings and do not drive on flooded roads.
+Target Area: Morris The National Weather Service in Mount Holly has issued a * Flood Advisory for Northeastern Morris County in northern New Jersey * Until 900 PM EDT. * At 608 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
 Minor flooding is ongoing or expected to begin shortly in the advisory area.
-Between 1 and 3 inches of rain have fallen, and an additional inch or so is possible. * Some locations that will experience flooding include Hopatcong, Mount Arlington, Stanhope, Netcong, Lake Telemark, and Green Pond.
-This includes the following highways Interstate 80 in New Jersey between mile markers 28 and 30.alerts.weather.gov
+Between 0.5 and 1 inch of rain has already fallen in spots with an additional 1 to 2 inches possible. * Some locations that may experience flooding include Hopatcong, Lincoln Park, Kinnelon, Boonton, Butler, Rockaway, Mountain Lakes, Riverdale, Lake Telemark, Green Pond, Parsippany, and Pequannock Township.
+This includes the following highways Interstate 80 in New Jersey between mile markers 37 and 40...and between mile markers 43 and 48.
+Interstate 287 in New Jersey between mile markers 42 and 53.alerts.weather.gov

 Comments / 0